Kenwood Evangelical Church

-Kenwood Evangelical Church (also known as Kenwood United Church of Christ) is a historic church building at 4600-4608 South Greenwood Avenue in Chicago, Illinois.
+Kenwood United Church of Christ (formerly known as Kenwood Evangelical Church) is a congregation of the United Church of Christ that worships in a historic church building at 4600-4608 South Greenwood Avenue in Chicago, Illinois.

 The Romanesque building was constructed in 1887 and added to the National Register of Historic Places in 1991.

 The church is also a designated Chicago Landmark, as of October 5, 2011.